jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

     return loss, dW, db
 ```

-Here is the full listing of the code for your reference:
+Here is the full listing of the code for your quick reference:
 ```python
 import numpy as np